 19. In the absence of any explanations from the Respondent to the Committee, the Committee accepted the documentary evidence relating to the two OR's Reports.
-The 1st Report outlined the conduct of [the Respondent] in the course of the liquidation of [Company A].
-[The Respondent] was found by the OR to have committed breaches of sections 203 and 195 of the Companies Ordinance (Cap.
+The 1st Report outlined the conduct of Mr. Krause in the course of the liquidation of [Company A].
+Mr. Krause was found by the OR to have committed breaches of sections 203 and 195 of the Companies Ordinance (Cap.
 32) in the course of the audit of the liquidator's accounts: